4.8

 What home insurance companies will I get to see quotes from?

-MyChoice partners with over 30 top home insurance companies in Canada, we provide a mix of direct insurers and traditional insurance companies, giving you the ultimate amount of choice and convenience.
+MyChoice partners with over 30 top home insurance companies in Canada.
+We provide a mix of direct insurers and traditional insurance companies, giving you the ultimate amount of choice and convenience.

 Is a credit check required for home insurance in Canada?